siddhartha-gadgil/DeptWeb/_seminars/2013/2013-12-12-aniruddha-venkata-centre-for-excellence-in-basic-sciences.md

 date: 2013-12-12
 speaker: "Aniruddha Venkata Centre for Excellence in Basic Sciences, Mumbai"
 title: "On Frankl's conjecture"
 time: "2:00 - 3:00 p.m."
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 A family of sets is said to be union-closed if the union of any two sets from the family remains in the family.
 Frankl's conjecture, aka